roobinh/css-to-the-rescue-1819/week 1/README.md

 - Two Colours
 - Less Than 5kb CSS

-Besides that, I was also not allowed to use any ID's and Classes, so this is going to be fun :)
+Besides that, I was also **not allowed**
+- to use any ID's and Classes

+so this is going to be fun :)

 ## 2. Learning goals
 After this project, I am capable of the following things: